ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

 end
 ```

-The ```MPArray``` structure contains both $A$, the low precision copy,
-and a vector for the residual.
-This lets you allocate the data in advance and reuse the structure
-for other right hand sides without rebuilding (or refactoring!) the
-low precision copy.

 As written in the function, the defect uses ```ldiv!``` to compute
 ```AF\r```.
 This means that the two triangular factors are stored in
 single precision and interprecision transfers are done with each